Jain Councils: History, List and Reasons

 Also Read – Sects of Buddhism: History, Origin, Branches

 The councils of Jainism have played a significant role in preserving the teachings and practices of this ancient religion.
 From the establishment of the Fourteen Ganas to the scholarly discourses at the third council, these councils provided a platform for discussions, resolutions, and the dissemination of knowledge.
-The propagator of Jainism was Lord Mahavira in the sixth century BC who popularised the faith.
-In several Jain literature, there are mentions of the various councils held and the involvement of modification and redaction in their sacred texts.
+The propagator of Jainism was Lord Mahavira in the sixth century BC, who popularised the faith.
+In several Jain texts, there are mentions of the various councils held and the involvement of modification and redaction in their sacred texts.

 FAQ